MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 ## Step 4: Provide support information for IT admins and end-users

-When your app is being rolled out or being used, your customers may have queries about configuration, admin settings, end-user flows, app features, supportability information, and so on.
+When your app is being rolled out or being used, your customers may have queries about configuration, admin settings, end-user flows, app features, supportability information, and other queries.
 Provide support at each stage of app lifecycle to facilitate rollout, onboard app users, build a good brand reputation, and showcase commitment towards your app.

 Enable and train your customer-facing teams such as enablement, consulting, support, and GTM functions to answer the expected support queries.
 Proactively establishing a support process for your app may involve internal enablement, socializing documentation and training videos, internally or even externally published escalation matrix, and providing supportability information in your communications.